 There have been many examples cited of the inadequacy of safety provisions for those that do not fit the ‘reference man’ norm, particularly for women.
 A 2016 survey of more than 3000 women working in different sectors in the UK found that only 29% of their PPE was specifically designed for women, and that 57% of women reported that their PPE had significantly hampered their work (with an additional 27% sometimes hampered by it).
 Similar issues are faced by men from non-white ethnic groups, who also don’t fit this norm.
 A recent review and meta-analysis on the health and safety of women in the construction industry suggests that research is lacking.

-A truly inclusive approach to safety should encompass all aspects of equality, diversity and inclusion be that related to sex, gender, sexual orientation, ethnicity or religion.
+A truly inclusive approach to safety should encompass all aspects of equity, diversity and inclusion be that related to sex, gender, sexual orientation, ethnicity or religion.
 The report will explore the link between inclusion and safety from a global perspective, and address the question: if we get inclusion right, will there be an impact on safety?

 The Insight report will be published in the Autumn of 2023.
 The evidence and insight generated by this study will enhance the understanding of EDI in the context of safety and support the development of policies, procedures and reporting to address the gaps in current EDI/safety performance.